davidonzo/Threat-Intel/tools/DigitalSide-API/README.md

 The purpose of this project is to develop and test new wayes to hunt, analyze, collect and share relevants sets of IoCs to be used by SOC/CSIRT/CERT with minimun effort.

+## Requiremets
+The script runs using python intepreter at version 3.x.
+No support will be given to python 2.x.
+Running the script it should be advise you in case you don't have installed a required library.

 ## Usage
 ```
 python3 /path/to/digitest.py [IPv4|Domain|Url]